destination: verve coffee roasters, |33 grand street pop up| williamsburg, brooklyn

 it’s not very often that you stumble upon a company that insists each and every coffee they purchase have a fully traceable path from farm to roaster. that’s not just love. that, my fellow coffee admirers, is passion.

-these in-house roasters take pride in what they do (they were the first to roast their beans in manhattan). using vintage probat and gothot roasters allows them full manual control over the process and the ability to monitor and adjust every stage of flavor development. sadly, each time i’ve wandered in it just so happens to be on a non- roasting day.
+these in-house roasters take pride in what they do. using vintage probat and gothot roasters allows them full manual control over the process and the ability to monitor and adjust every stage of flavor development. sadly, each time i’ve wandered in it just so happens to be on a non- roasting day.

 i am smitten.
 Vita, if i may, you have easily stolen my coffee loving heart and i hands down deem you unrivaled. (at least in manhattan; brooklyn, we should agree, is on a whole different playing field).